bradenmacdonald/neolace/README.md

   - `backend/neolace/plugins` - Backend plugins which can extend neolace's functionality.
 For example, our search experience (powered by TypeSense) is implemented as a plugin.
   - `backend/neolace/rest-api` - The REST API, which exposes the `core` and its `plugins` via REST.
 * __frontend__ - The Neolace frontend, a Next.js React application that implements our standard user interface.
 Plugins and theme settings can be used to customize the UI, or you can replace it entirely with a custom frontend.
+* __neolace-admin__ - The Neolace Admin Tool, a command-line script that you can use for administrative purposes like importing or exporting data.
 * __neolace-sdk__ - The Neolace Software Development Kit (SDK), which provides TypeScript interfaces for all of the Neolace entities.
 This code is shared by the frontend and the backend.
-It also contains an API client and an admin script, which can be used to connect to the REST API.
+It also contains an API client which makes it really easy to use the REST API.

 ## Developer quickstart